 Duval County Health Department

 - During a home visit enrollment assessment, a client reported the diagnosis of hypertension in a pre-pregnant state.
-She also reported that she has been seen by a physician since pregnant with prescribed anti-hypertensive.
-When the nurse home visitor ask her about the frequency of the medication, the client inferred that she was non-compliant (e.g. makes me dizzy etc.).
+She also reported that she has been seen by a physician since she became pregnant and has been prescribed anti-hypertensive.
+When the nurse home visitor asked her about the frequency of the medication, the client inferred that she was non-compliant (e.g. makes me dizzy etc.).
 The blood pressure read 166/89 and client is obese.
-The nurse home visitor discussed the dangers of hypertension as it relates to pregnancy, and encourages the client to comply with her medication regimen.
-The nurse also addresses diet modification – assists client in diet plan and making substitute e.g. replacing ground beef with ground turkey, use of Mrs. Dash for low sodium salt etc. At the next visit, the client reported compliance with her medication regimen and diet modification as discussed.
+The nurse home visitor discussed the dangers of hypertension as it relates to pregnancy and encourages the client to comply with her medication regimen.
+The nurse also addresses diet modification – assists client in diet plan and making substitutions e.g. replacing ground beef with ground turkey and use of Mrs. Dash for low sodium salt etc. At the next visit, the client reported compliance with her medication regimen and diet modification as discussed.
 Her blood pressure read 158/90.
 She feels happy and content and is willing to continue with her efforts.
 At a later visit, the client reported compliance with her medication and diet.
 Her blood pressure read 136/50.
 She says she’s really happy being in the program.
 The nurse home visitor compliments the client for her efforts and shared the story with the team.

 - A 27-year-old military wife expressed willingness to breastfeed when her baby is born.
 She asked the nurse to discuss breastfeeding.
 The nurse home visitor took her baby doll with her on the home visit and demonstrated the different ways of holding/positioning the baby during and after breastfeeding.
 The nurse gave the doll to the client for demonstration and commended her for a job well done.
 The client expressed gratitude for having the opportunity to have the experience since she thought she may not have the opportunity to practice with a real baby that close to her body.
 She is looking forward to breastfeeding and the nurse observed the happiness in her face.